- 1. Name of the medicinal product

 • hepatic function impairment (avoid if severe) and those with non-cirrhotic alcoholic liver disease.
 The hazards of overdose are greater in those with alcoholic liver disease.

-• Opioids should not be administered during an asthma attack
+• asthma attacks.
+Opioids should not be administered during an asthma attack.

 Where analgesics are used long-term (>3 months) with administration every two days or more frequently, headache may develop or worsen.
 Headache induced by overuse of analgesics (MOH medication-overuse headache) should not be treated by dose increase.
 In such cases, the use of analgesics should be discontinued in consultation with the doctor.